 Playing Powerball in Mississippi

-If you find yourself at an official retailer out of state, then you must choose five main numbers from a pool of 69 along with one Powerball number from a pool of 26 for each line entered into a drawing.
-You can either choose your own numbers or have a Quick-Pick ticket created for you, which randomly chooses the five main numbers and Powerball.
+You can play Powerball at any official retailer in Mississippi or one of the other 47 jurisdictions.
+Choose five main numbers from a pool of 69 along with one Powerball number from a pool of 26 for each line entered into a drawing.
+You can either choose your own numbers or have a Quick Pick ticket created for you, which randomly chooses the five main numbers and Powerball.
 Tickets cost $2 per line.

 Tickets must be purchased by 21:59 EST (20:59 CDT) on the draw nights of Wednesday and Saturday.
-To avoid potential disappointment, it is suggested that you buy your ticket well in advance of the ticket cut-off time if the jackpot is high or on draw nights as the mad dash for tickets often sees queues out the doors of retailers and players missing out on buying their tickets.
+To avoid potential disappointment, it is suggested that you buy your ticket well in advance of the ticket cut-off time if the jackpot is high or on draw nights as the demand for tickets often sees queues out the doors of retailers and players missing out on buying their entries.

 Each draw offers a total of nine prize tiers, starting at winning $4 for matching just the Powerball.
 See the table below for the prize tiers, along with the odds of winning in that tier.

 |5 + Powerball||Jackpot||1 in 292,201,338|